In the mid-1800s, surface ozone was the

 slide presentation is available for purposes

-of previewing our paper.
-Also please be sure to check out the
+of previewing our original 2001 paper.
+Also please be sure to

-the month in which the highest 8-hour daily maximum concentration
+that identifies the month in which the highest 8-hour daily maximum

-occurred for the 4 remote ozone monitoring sites.
-Additional
+concentration occurred for the 4 remote ozone monitoring sites.

-information on background ozone can be found in the Air Quality
+Additional information on background ozone can be found in the

 There are several